The Birth Order Bias

 It’s any time an only child criticizes those with siblings for throwing jabs at each other.
 Whenever I would overhear an only child make a comment along those lines, and express bafflement at the savage way we barbarian kids with siblings can treat our siblings, the response from those with siblings is, “but you don’t know what it’s like…!”
 And that is the “flashing red.”

 As further proof only-child shaming exists exactly because of sibling rivalry, we must examine why only children have not been able to scrub themselves of the “sinner” label.
 It doesn’t just have to do with numbers.
 There’s another reason: the only child script doesn’t sound nearly as righteous as the kids-with-siblings script.
-If only children were to argue they are better than kids with siblings, they would say being an only child makes you nicer and more civilized due to not having to compete as much.
-They would also say the lack of competition enables them to thrive more in life, due to having more resources.
+If only children were to argue they are better than kids with siblings, they would say being an only child makes you nicer and more civilized because of not having to compete as much.
+They would also say the lack of competition enables them to thrive more in life, because of having more resources.
 Those scripts don’t sound righteous, but condescending, and make them the sinner.

 To not be a sinner, an only child can only say, “I’m not a sinner because I’m a winner,” and it doesn’t work that way.
 The digital display sign flashes red, signaling the insensitivity of the only child, and their script cannot reach the initial stage of the feedback loop.
 If the only child’s jealousies are not a threat to the superiority of kids with siblings, but their lack of experiencing sibling rivalry is, then only-child shaming exists because of sibling rivalry.